brklntmhwk/bklthwnrkm/README.md

 - Linux
   - NixOS
 - MCU
-  - IoT and other software integrations with Raspberry Pi series
+  - IoT and other soft & hard integrations
   - Custom keyboards
 - Tauri

 ### Interested in but not learning yet
 - Haskell
+- PureScript
+- Elm
 - Elixir
 - Julia
 - Lua